CompuTec/computec-docs/docs/processforce/user-guide/inventory/pick-order-bin-locations-and-allocations/non-batch-controlled-items.md

 # Non-Batch Controlled Items

-Here you can check how to perform Bin Locations and Allocations on Pick Order for Non-Batch Controlled Items.
+Here, you can check how to perform Bin Locations and Allocations on Pick Order for Non-Batch Controlled Items.

 ---